 But please, for the sake of this article, let's declare them equivalent in their primary purpose.

-And I believe the greatest value there is to find in JS frameworks is collaboration.
+I believe the greatest value there is to find in JS frameworks is collaboration.
 Their consistent interface and methods allow developers from, say, Canada, the US, and Brazil to understand one another and work together.

-Why I believe JS frameworks are not THAT awesome
+Cons: Why I believe JS frameworks are not THAT awesome

 Sure, frameworks are useful for small teams working on a single app.
 Yes, they'll save you some time (unless you're a refactoring addict).
 But what if you have more than one team working on more than one app?
-Do you really think all team leaders will agree on a single framework for the whole suite of apps?
-And what if a new "cool kid" framework comes around in 2017?
+Do you think all team leaders will agree on a single framework for the whole suite of apps?
+And what if a new "cool kid" framework comes around in 2019?